b97jre/RNAseqcourse/source/index.rst

      isoform-denovo
      smallRNA-lab
      diffexp-lab
-     links

  We will try to keep these tutorials up to date.
-If you find any errors or things that you think should be updated please contact
+If you find any errors or things that you think should be updated please contact Johan (johan.reimegard@scilifelab.se)